Research

 *Youyou W., *Kosinski, M., Stillwell D.

-Proceedings of the National Academy of Sciences (2015) [PDF]
+Proceedings of the National Academy of Sciences (2015) [link]

 [SUMMARY] This research presents machine learning models that could infer people’s personalities from their social media profiles.
 Our analysis, based on a large database of Facebook users, showed that personality inferred from digital behaviours is more accurate than human judgements.
 This work demonstrates the potential of machine algorithms as psychological assessment tools.
 Algorithm-based methods are automated and therefore cheaper, more reliable, and more scalable.